DrBoltzmann/CarND-Model-Predictive-Control/README.md

 ![alt text][image001]

+### Waypoint Preprocessing
+The waypoint data was converted

 ### Actuation Parameters
 The actuation of the vehicle is performed with acceleration and delta values, which are defined as follows:

 * The acceleration is in the range of -1 to 1, which translates as a full actuation of the throttle or full braking.
 * The steering angle is defined in the range of -25° to 25°.

 ### Time Prediction Window
 The separation between t and t + 1 steps is defined by a time-step internal distance (N) and the duration (dt) in seconds.
 These parameters can be tuned to predict far into the future along the input trajectory, however this comes at the cost of increased computation time.
 The prediction time into the future is then simply N * dt.
 The N and dt values were evaluated to obtain ideal driving behavior.